netoptimizer/prototype-kernel/kernel/Documentation/blogposts/xdp25_eval_generic_xdp_tx.rst

 instruction.
 The cost (1/4574424*10^9)*(10.72/100) = 23.43 ns of
 calling mlx5e_xmit() might not be too off-target.

-My guess is that this caused the the tailptr/doorbell stall.
+My guess is that this is caused the the tailptr/doorbell stall.
 And doing bulk/xmit_more we can likely reduce mlx5e_handle_rx_cqe(-12ns as cache-miss returns) and __build_skb(-27ns).
 Thus, the performance target should lay around 5.6Mpps ((1/(218-12-27)*10^9) = 5586592).